 3. Often, a picture is a bit more exciting if someone is walking by, or if there is an object to grab the eye in front of the building.
 In the picture illustrating this step, the lamp-post adds a little something extra.
 If you're going for something in the foreground, make sure to use a smallish F-stop to keep the depth of field deep (F8 or above usually works fine from across the street).
-This way everything will be in focus.
+This way everything will be in focus.4.
+Avoid any distracting elements-- that include:

 -- lampposts (almost never look good unless they are at the edges, and then only if they are distinctive)